-To win big in Swing Districts, we need to build a massive movement.
-We started by coming together online, but meeting in real life—in our living rooms and at our voter-contact events—is what builds the connections that fuel this movement.
+To win big in 2020, we need to start organizing now.
+We've started by coming together online, but meeting in real life—in our living rooms and at our voter-contact events—is what builds the connections that fuel this movement.

 Recruitment is simple: It starts with just inviting a few friends and then asking them to invite a few more.
-You’ll be surprised how quickly you can fill a room or canvass caravan.
+You’ll be surprised how quickly you can fill a room.